AidanLadenburg/Chess_Video_Renderer/README.md

 2)Add video frames to "frames" folder
 	- This can be done a plethora of ways but if you're unsure how, I would personally use FFMPEG (A few sample commands are in the "ffmpeg.txt" file)
 	- Ensure frames have a [frame%4d] naming scheme (ffmpeg makes this very easy)
 	- Ensure frames have a standard resolution.
-(I've had weird issues with nonstandard sizes)
+(I've had weird issues with nonstandard sizes)\n

 3)In the chess_renderer.py file change the resolution and multiplier to your liking
 	-Resolution: The resolution of the output frames.
 Ensure these have the same ratio as the input frames